Davis New York Venture Fund

 The information provided in this material should not be considered a recommendation to buy, sell or hold any particular security.
 As of 12/31/22, the top ten holdings of Davis New York Venture Fund were: Berkshire Hathaway, 8.86%; Wells Fargo, 8.21%; Capital One Financial, 6.06%; Meta Platforms, 5.32%; U.S. Bancorp, 4.70%; Amazon.com, 4.68%; Alphabet, 4.64%; Applied Materials, 4.51%; Viatris, 3.91%; and Texas Instruments, 3.66%.

 Davis Funds has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
 This policy is described in the prospectus.
 Holding percentages are subject to change.
 Click here or call 800-279-0279 for the most current public portfolio holdings information.

-We gather our index data from a combination of reputable sources, including, but not limited to, Thomson Financial, Lipper and index websites
+We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.

 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.

 After 4/30/23, this material must be accompanied by a supplement containing performance data for the most recent quarter end.